 The Isle of Man Ship Registry is pleased to announce that we have retained our United States Coast Guard ‘QualShip-21’ and ‘E-Zero’ status for a further year.
 This latest certification will run from 1 July 2021 to 30 June 2022.

 This will be advantageous to our clients who may benefit from reduced PSC inspections in the United States during this period if they are enrolled in Qualship-21 program.

 The program is based upon data from Port State Control inspections in the United States and has long been regarded as a key performance indicator within the Shipping Industry.
 The program is designed to reward quality vessels, their owners and Flag Administration for their commitment to safety and quality.

 The USCG provide the following description of the Qualship 21 program: 'we offer this program to reward those companies, operators, and vessels that demonstrate the highest commitment to quality and safety through the highest level of compliance with International standards and United States law and regulation.'

 In order for a flag state to qualify, their detention ratio must be less than 1.0% over the last three year period.
-During 2019, Manx ships had 132 safety examinations in the United States and had zero detentions.
+During 2020, Manx ships had 148 safety examinations in the United States and had one detention - giving a detention ratio of 0.52%.
 Isle of Man Ship Registry Director Cameron Mitchell was understandably delighted with this performance.
 He commented:

-“We’re thrilled to have retained Qualship-21 status for another year and to have further independent verification of the performance of our fleet.
-I want to place on record our continued gratitude to all our clients who’s efforts have enabled this achievement.”
+“We’re delighted to have retained Qualship-21 status for another year and to have further independent verification of the performance of our fleet.
+I extend sincere thanks to all our clients who’s efforts have enabled this achievement.”

-Our performance in the Qualship-21 program builds upon other excellent PSC performance rankings, including 1st place in the 2018 Paris MoU White List.
-You can read more about this here.
+Our performance in the Qualship-21 program builds upon other excellent PSC performance rankings, including positions on the Paris and Tokyo MoU white lists.